 Click here to view our Blueberry Growing Guide.

 Site and Soil: Blueberries like 1/2 day to full sun and well-drained, acidic soil.

-Pollination Requirements: Jubilee Highbush Blueberries are partially self-fertile.
-Plant another Southern Highbush variety for cross pollinating.
+Pollination Requirements: Partially self-fertile.
+Plant another Southern Highbush variety for cross pollination.

 Bearing Age: 1-2 years after planting

 Fruit Size: Medium

 Yield: 15-20 lbs.